well-typed/eventlog-socket/README.md

 If you instrument your application from Haskell, the GHC RTS is started with the default file writer, and only swiches over to the socket writer once `GHC.Eventlog.Socket.start` is evaluated.
 This means that running your application will still create an initial eventlog file and that some events might be lost.
 To avoid this, you can instrument your application from C, by writing a custom C main file.

 For an example of an application instrumented from a custom C main, see [examples/fibber-c-main](examples/fibber-c-main/).

+# Running tests

+The `./ci.sh` script can be executed to run the eventlog-socket tests.